what is a sole proprietorship

 How to Establish a Sole Proprietorship?

-How to Establish a Sole Proprietorship Online?
+How to Establish via E-Government?

-The following documents are required to establish a sole proprietorship:
+Some basic documents are required to establish a sole proprietorship:

 • Copy of ID card